MindTheGap-ERC/CarboKitten.jl/docs/src/transport.md

 The `grain_size` and `excess_density` are used in computing the direction a particle will travel.
 The `critical_stress` determines the stopping criterion.

+## Vectors
+To trace the position of particles we define a `NamedTuple` with `x` and `y` members and define common vector operations on those.

 ``` {.julia file=src/Vectors.jl}
 module Vectors